MontiCore/EmbeddedMontiArc/tensorflow/resources/README.md

 # Udacity Data generation

-This readme describes the geration of the test and train sets we used.
+- This readme describes the geration of the test and train sets we used.
+- Predefined datasets can be downloaded [here](https://rwth-aachen.sciebo.de/apps/files/?dir=/LabSS19/end2end_training_testing_data&fileid=1993075326)
+    - among them are hdf5 files which can be used directly for training and testing.
+        - lables describe the resolution of images the saved in them.
+(Adjust neuronal network acordingly)
+    - there are also files which contain raw images + csv on which the jpg2hdf5 script can be exectuted (see section usage on how to do that).
-Predefined datasets can be downloaded [here](https://rwth-aachen.sciebo.de/apps/files/?dir=/LabSS19/end2end_training_testing_data&fileid=1993075326) (contact kusmenko@se-rwth.de to get access to training and testing files) .
+    - contact kusmenko@se-rwth.de to get access to training and testing files
+- Otherwise download the udacity data yourself (see section udacity data download).
-Otherwise use the jpg2hdf5.py script to generate train.h5 and test.h5 and place them into the training_data folder.
+- The result should be a file named train.h5 and test.h5.
+Place them into the training_data folder.
 After that proceed as described in the root Readme.

 ## Udacity data download